acolgithub/grocery_data_project/README.md

-# cyber_info_datascraper
+# grocery store scrapers

-In this project I will scrape information about recent cyber crimes in order to read about it.
-This is intended to help communities vulnerable to cyber attacks stay informed.
+In this project I will scrape information from a number of local grocery stores in order to compare prices.